 The advantage of winter is you can take in some very fun sking in Australia in the aptly named Snowy Mountains, and at any time of year you can celebrate back at the opera house in Sydney.
 Not a bad way to round off the trip down under.

-Aconcagua, on occasion claimed as a high altitude hike, can be best done in the Southern Hemisphere summer, December – February.
-The famed Viento Blanco,the white wind, that can strike at any time keeps you from getting complacent.
+Aconcagua can be best done in the Southern Hemisphere summer, December – February.
+The famed Viento Blanco, the white wind, that can strike at any time keeps you from getting complacent.
 And the trail, similar to Kilimanjaro, facilitates rapid ascents to altitude at an unhealthy pace.

 If looking for a winter challenge, the lack of support, mules, rescue options and people in general makes a winter ascent of Aconcagua a completely different proposition.
 High winds keep the slopes icy or rocky to an extent where the skiing option never really comes into play.
 Could be brutal, lonely and very interesting.

-When it comes to Denali, its Arctic weather and winds seemingly blowing in from the North Pole leave only a short season for climbing.
-While some go in early May, the chances of frostbite and extreme cold are high, and most target summit dates from 5 – 15 June.
+When it comes to Denali, its Arctic weather and winds seemingly blowing in from the North Pole, leave only a short season for climbing.
+While some go in early May, the chances of frostbite and extreme cold are higher, and most target summit dates from 5 – 15 June.
 Going earlier you have better glacier conditions and crevasses are mostly covered and better bridged.

 Or you can take the traditional approach and wander gently up the Khumbu from early April, and then back down through the Rhododendrons in late spring, pausing for Chang in Sherpa villages to celebrate your ascent.
-On the North, the season is the same, perhaps a bit later as winds are more prevalent and last a bit later into the season.
+On the North, the season is the same, perhaps a bit later for summiting as winds are more prevalent and last a bit later into the season.

-For more adventure and no company, pick any other season or any other route and you will be up for a real wilderness experience – though Everest has now been summited in every month of the year which inspires all kinds of adventurous options.
+For more Everest adventure and no company, pick any other season or any other route and you will be up for a real wilderness experience – though Everest has now been summited in every month of the year, which inspires all kinds of adventurous options.